engeneon/azure-ad-management/README.md

 # Overview

-* Code and Configuration to manage Azure AD users and groups using IAC paradigm.
+* Code and Configuration to manage Azure AD users and groups as well as RBAC Roles and Role Assignments using IAC paradigm
 * Scope: Baseline infrastructure AAD identities required to manage the core landing zone infrastructure

 # NOTES